-- Mailing a consultation pack including details of the project, plans, details of mitigation planting and contact information. - Follow up, where details are available, via phone call or email. - · Where requested, face to face or virtual meetings/phone calls with adjoining owners/occupiers.
+- · Mailing a consultation pack including details of the project, plans, details of mitigation planting and contact information. - Follow up, where details are available, via phone call or email. - · Where requested, face to face or virtual meetings/phone calls with adjoining owners/occupiers.

 On other projects, Harmony has made changes to placement and nature of mitigation planting and added conditions in response to feedback from adjoining property owners/occupiers.
+It is anticipated that, with this mitigation the effects on these parties will be less than minor.